omarsalem7/TDD-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Title
+# TDD project

-> Description of the project
+> In this project you will implement a class with some methods, but you will do it by doing test-driven development (TDD).

 ## Built With